Why Lufax Holding Ltd (LU)’s Most Recent Report Reveals Some Hints About Its Future

-Lufax Holding Ltd (NYSE:LU) went down by -1.38% from its latest closing price compared to the recent 1-year high of $20.17.
-The company’s stock price has collected -0.41% of loss in the last five trading sessions.
+Lufax Holding Ltd (NYSE:LU) went down by -0.95% from its latest closing price compared to the recent 1-year high of $20.17.
+The company’s stock price has collected 1.38% of gains in the last five trading sessions.
 Press Release reported on 05/24/21 that Lufax Announces Share Repurchase Plan by the Company and Senior Management

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.